 Snow Plows Need Room to Groom

-The County Road Association of Michigan (CRAM) and the Michigan Department of Transportation (MDOT) unveiled a joint-education effort aimed at urging motorists to remember good
+The County Road Association of Michigan and the Michigan Department of Transportation unveiled a joint-education effort aimed at urging motorists to remember good

-driving habits in winter weather conditions that will make the roadways safer.
+driving habits in winter weather conditions.
 Road crews put their lives on the line every day to keep Michigan's roads safe for everyone.
-Motorists must remember to drive with caution no matter how much salt we use or how often the roads area plowed.
+Motorists must remember to drive with caution no matter how much salt we use or how often the roads are plowed.

 Click here to download the media release